mohameddsalah60/palace_hotel/README.md

 ## Project Structure

-- **features/**: Contains separate folders for Rooms, Booking, Customers, Employees.
+- **features/**: Contains separate folders for Rooms, Booking, Customers, Employees،settings.
 Each feature has Cubit/Bloc and UI.
-- **core/**: Shared utilities, constants, theme definitions, and custom widgets.
+- **core/**: Shared utilities, constants, services,functions helpers,error handler,di and custom widgets.
-- **data/**: Repositories and Firebase data sources.
+- **data/**: Repositories and models and Firebase data sources.
 - **domain/**: Entities, use cases, and repository interfaces.
 - **presentation/**: Screens and Cubits managing state for each feature.